dszokolics/reinforcement-learning/Report.md

 - [Dueling DQN](https://arxiv.org/abs/1511.06581)
 - [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)

+The algorithm is based on the RL framework provided by the nanodegree during the moon lander exercise.

 **DQN**

 Based on the original DQN setup, the agent uses a separate target network, and replays its experiences to learn from.
 During a learning step, it uses a sample from the experience buffer to adjust the local network's weights.
 The target network is updated in every learning step using a soft max update and the local network's weights.